-The defined benefit section of the SB Pension Plan is designed to provide you with a pension based on your final pensionable salary and pensionable service when you retire.
+The defined benefit section of the GW Senior Pension Plan provides you with a pension based on your Final Pensionable Salary and pensionable service when you retire.

-You and GSK pay the cost of providing your pension.
-If you wish, you can make additional contributions in order to build up pension savings, which you can use to provide additional pension benefits.
+GSK pays the full cost of providing your core pension.
+If you wish, you can also contribute in order to receive an increased pension from GSK and/or build up extra DC pension savings.